 Over the years, the Balkans have become one of my favorite destinations that I try to travel to frequently.
 In fact, I can’t even count how many times I visited Balkan countries as each year I’m there at least a few times, visiting both famous destinations and less known places.

 The majority of my Balkan travel (like 95%) has been solo.
 With so much experience under my belt, I can say that solo female travel in the Balkans is easily doable and there is nothing really to worry about.

 But if you still have doubts about Balkans solo travel this post is for you.
 Not only I will share my experience, but I also asked fellow solo female travelers about their point of view so you can hear more stories.

-When speaking about Balkans solo travel, I mean following countries: Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Montenegro, Kosovo, Macedonia, Albania, Bulgaria, and Romania.
+When speaking about Balkans solo travel, I mean following countries: Slovenia, Croatia, Bosnia and Herzegovina, Serbia, Montenegro, Kosovo, North Macedonia, Albania, Bulgaria, and Romania.
 Some of them have a better reputation than others, some are the victim of unfair prejudice, but all of the places are safe, and you shouldn’t be afraid to travel there really.